25 minutes

 Notes

-- Instead Of Baking Big Cookies, Can I Make Smaller Cookies?
+• Instead Of Baking Big Cookies, Can I Make Smaller Cookies?
 Of course!
 Instead of using 4 ounces of dough per cookie, you can decrease it to 2 or 2.5 ounces for smaller cookies.
-Just be sure to keep a close eye while baking since they’ll quick quicker than big cookies!
+Just be sure to keep a close eye on them while baking since they’ll cook quicker than big cookies!

-- How To Freeze The Cookie Dough For Later: Portion it onto the pan and then flash-freeze it on the baking sheet.
+• How To Freeze The Cookie Dough For Later: Portion the dough onto the pan and then flash-freeze it on the baking sheet.
 This allows the dough balls to freeze individually, preventing the dough from becoming one big frozen ball in a bag.
 Once frozen, place the dough balls into a Ziploc bag and squeeze out the excess air.
-Then transfer the bag of frozen dough balls into the freezer and store for up to 3 months.
-Now you can enjoy one or two freshly baked cookies at a time without causing a mess in the kitchen first!
+Then, transfer the bag of frozen dough balls into the freezer and store them for up to 3 months.
+Now, you can enjoy one or two freshly baked cookies at a time without causing a mess in the kitchen first!

 Nutrition